ChrisThoung/fsic/examples/klein_1950/README.md

 # Klein (1950) *Economic fluctuations in the United States, 1921-1941*

-Example FSIC implementation of Klein Model I, from Klein (1950).
+Example fsic implementation of Klein Model I, from Klein (1950).

 This example shows how to: